 Housing production in Marin County has generally been restricted or difficult to achieve for most housing types due to a history of community opposition in conjunction with stringent zoning and land use policies that restrict density.
-As a result, affordable housing opportunities in Marin are limited, and all housing types are in short supply countywide.
-The lack of housing options has led to an inequity in housing types and availability, and contributed to a growing displacement of the County's most vulnerable populations.
+As a result, affordable housing opportunities in Marin are limited and all housing types are in short supply countywide.
+Lack of housing options has led to an inequity in housing types and availability, and contributed to a growing displacement of the County's most vulnerable populations.

 Marin Housing Facts